LEADING OFF: Soto on the block as Nats host Scherzer, Mets | WTOP News

 “It went from my career is over to now hopefully I’m going to play here soon,” Trout said with a laugh.

-Trout’s future appeared uncertain when athetic trainer Mike Forstad said before Wednesday’s game in Kansas City that the three-time AL MVP had a rare spinal condition, and that it was an issue Trout could have to “manage not just through the rest of this season.”
+Trout’s future appeared uncertain when athletic trainer Mike Forstad said before Wednesday’s game in Kansas City that the three-time AL MVP had a rare spinal condition and that it was an issue Trout could have to “manage not just through the rest of this season.”

 “I think that’s what Frosty was initially getting at — keeping a routine so that it doesn’t come back,” Trout said.
 “Once you let it settle down, get the inflammation out of there and build the muscles up around, it’ll be good.”